-This edition of the Brevard College Faculty Employee Handbook includes revisions and updates which have been adopted since its most recent prior publication in June 2015.
+This edition of the Brevard College Staff Employee Handbook includes revisions and updates which have been adopted since its most recent prior publication in June 2015.
+Special thanks go to the Faculty Council, the Staff Council, the Academic Policies and Standards Committee, and the academic division chairs for their suggestions to improve various sections of this edition.
 This edition supersedes and replaces all preceding versions of the Handbook.
 As with any edition of such a document, this edition should be viewed as a dynamic document, reflecting current policy and practice as accurately as possible.
 Nonetheless, individuals and appropriate campus entities are encouraged to offer suggestions for further changes (additions, deletions, and revisions), so that they can be considered for inclusion in the next edition.